axelcournac/3C_tutorial/README.md

 ## Use of sparse formalism
 An alternative and interesting way to mathematically represent the data is the sparse formalism.
 It is very relevant for matrices in which most of the elements are zero which is ofter the case for human, mouse contacts maps.
 ![alt tag](https://github.com/axelcournac/3C_analysis_tools/blob/master/pictures/sparse.png)

+In python, functions implemented for the use of sparse formalism can be found in the module scipy.